 Based on the findings and recommendations of the WHOIS1 Review Team, WHOIS policy and implementation have evolved since 2012.
 Using the 2012 report as a foundation, the subgroup will examine the findings and analysis of other subgroups which are assessing implementation of the WHOIS1 recommendations.
 This examination will produce a gap analysis which identifies areas of WHOIS which may need to be further enhanced to promote consumer trust.
 However, the gap analysis will need to be repeated after WHOIS further evolves to comply with GDPR – at least for access to data that impacts WHOIS data from European users.

-Action Items from F2F#2:

-Erika to take feedback on-board and use outputs of other subgroups to assess impact of WHOIS1 rec implementation on consumer trust, being aware of potential for drift into non-WHOIS aspects of CT.

-Recommends to review the current RAA agreement to evaluate whether a special provision that asks registrars to make relations to resellers public and to request from resellers more transparency concerning information that is relevant for consumers in general.
-Such information would easily identifiable information about their commitment to data privacy, redress and online contact information.

-Specifically: Subgroup should formulate a recommendation noting lack of Reseller transparency in WHOIS as a potential gap, to be addressed through policy and/or contractual changes

-Reseller gaps identified: lack of easy identifiable information about data privacy/data protection practices, redress contact point.

-Recommendations (if any)
+Observations

-Recommendations will be submitted after the work of the other WHOIS subgroups is evaluated, Please see intro to point 5.
+will be submitted after the work of the other WHOIS subgroups is evaluated, Please see intro to point 5.

 The following text is copied from ICANN62 slides, pending Erika's updated subgroup draft.

-Recommendation CT.1:
+Observation 1:

-Lack of Reseller transparency in WHOIS is a potential gap that should be addressed through policy and/or contractual changes.
+Lack of Reseller transparency in WHOIS is a potential gap that should be looked into. to provide more information to Consumers.

-ICANN should request from resellers more clear information, including the recommendation to include relevant information on their websites.

-A good location for ICANN to make such a recommendation would be RAA (e.g., Sections 3.7.10, 3.12.2, 3.12.15).

-ICANN must ensure that RAA provides updated information concerning relevant topics relate to consumers and WHOIS Obligations.
+Future RAA updates shall include information concerning relevant topics related to Consumers and WHOIS obligations.

-ICANN should recommend general policy and website/communication guidelines for resellers.
+Observation 2.

+Web pages from ICANN, registries, registrars, resellers offer often little easily readable information for consumers in relation to the use or the non-use of WHOIS data.
+We recommend, that after the implementation of the new WHOIS system, more attention is given to ensure that these web pages cover relevant information for Consumers.

 For reference: